 Left: Elton Vineyard has deep, volcanic Jory soil with a top layer of Woodburn sedimentary soil deposited by the cataclysmic Missoula Lake Flood.
 The vineyard was planted around a "glacial erratic," white granite that rafted in a chunk of glacial ice in the flood waters from Montana and Canada - contributing a unique aroma and flavor profile.
-Right: Dick O'Brien (1940-2016) and the glacial erratic that now serves as the family headstone.
+Right: Dick O'Brien (1940- 2016) and the glacial erratic that now serves as the family headstone

-Willamette Valley Vineyards winemaking team celebrates a successful 2019 harvest.
-Right: Vineyard Manager Efren Loeza began working at Tualatin Estate Vineyard at the age of 17 and has worked in our vineyards ever since - more than 40 years!
+Left: Oregon Wine Pioneer Bill Fuller Right: Vineyard Manager Efren Loeza began working at Tualatin Estate Vineyard at the age of 17 and has worked in our vineyards ever since - more than 40 years!
 He received the Oregon Wine Board's first Vineyard Excellence Award in 2016.